-In 2018 our council sponsored the Commissioning of the USS Portland LPD 27, at Terminal 2, here in Portland.
+In 2018 our council sponsored the Commissioning of the USS Portland LPD 27, at Terminal 2 here in Portland.
 An event that was enjoyed by 7,000 of our citizens.
-On May 28th 2022 the USS Oregon SSN 793, will be commissioned in Groton, CT.
-Again, our council has stepped up, and raised hundreds of thousands of dollars to support that event.
+On May 28th 2022, the USS Oregon (SSN 793), was commissioned in Groton, CT.
+Again, our council stepped up with many individuals participating on the Commissioning Committee and raising hundreds of thousands of dollars to support that event.

-Now that COVID restrictions are starting to wind down, we plan to begin our in-person quarterly lunch and dinner meetings again.
-Featuring active duty and civilian guest speakers from the local maritime community, our goal is to provide enlightening and thought-provoking presentations.
+While COVID is still a concern, we started to again have in-person, quarterly, brunch and dinner meetings.
+We work hard to feature active duty and civilian guest speakers from the local maritime community, who provide enlightening and thought-provoking presentations.
 We also plan to reinstitute field trips to maritime installations throughout the northwest, such as the CG Surf School in Astoria and the submarine base in Bangor, WA.
 Please watch this site for future announcements.

 Our council has adopted a number of active duty units in Oregon.
 We have adopted two Coast Guard cutters, and a buoy tender as well as the local Coast Guard Station.
 The Naval Reserve Officer Training Corps class at Oregon State is also an adopted unit, and we present an officer's sword to the outstanding Navy midshipman graduate every year.

 We are also charged with maintaining the USS Oregon (BB-3) Memorial mast located at the Portland waterfront, for the city.

 There are five Sea Cadet chapters across Oregon, and we support all of them, raising sea service awareness amongst young people ages 10 thru 18.